Skip to content

 Pharmaceutical inbound marketing strategies

-The following is a strategy based on inbound marketing for life sciences industry.
+The following strategy is based on inbound marketing for the life sciences industry.
 It's specifically designed to enhance organic traffic and grow e-mail subscribers by leveraging creative content marketing, remarketing techniques and integration with social media networks.

-If your goal is to create inbound pharmaceutical marketing strategies that are SMART (Specific, Measurable, Attainable, Relevant and Timely) then an effective inbound life sciences marketing strategy depends on creative and informative content, and measuring the ROI of your inbound campaign.
+Suppose you aim to create inbound, SMART pharmaceutical marketing strategies (Specific, Measurable, Attainable, Relevant and Timely).
+In that case, an effective inbound life sciences marketing strategy depends on creative and informative content and measuring the ROI of your inbound campaign.

-If you're able to, create and offer excellent tools, information and resources to your potential science and lab clients free of charge.
+If you can, create and offer excellent tools, information, and resources to your potential science and lab clients free of charge.
 This will not only give you an edge over your competitors but will substantially increase your brand awareness, enabling you to gain the trust of your target market.

 An experienced science marketing agency can reduce the learning curve and improve your marketing ROI.
-Making the complex compelling is how they earn their marketing salary.
+They earn their marketing salary by making the complex compelling.

 For instance, take Abcam, Thermofisher and Genscript.
 They have great examples of how to build an inbound biotech sales funnel.
-On their websites, they have created massive collections of resources providing bioinformatics guides, tools, protocols, video tutorials, posters and lots of insightful resources to lab researchers and scientists.
+Their websites have created massive collections of resources that provide lab researchers and scientists with bioinformatics guides, tools, protocols, video tutorials, posters, and lots of insightful resources.

-This information sharing, based on life sciences inbound marketing, has not only brought them online success but led them to dominate major search engines like Google, Bing and Yahoo.
+This information sharing, based on life sciences inbound marketing, has brought them online success and led them to dominate significant search engines like Google, Bing and Yahoo.

 The average monthly traffic of Thermofisher is over 2 million, with 61% of traffic coming from organic search, directing visitors to their comprehensive database of tools and resources.